DevOps-Cert/linuxsystemadministration/README.md

 Above all else, get used to using the CLI and not the Linux GUI (Xwindows).
 GUI is never to be used on production servers so learn vi and not gnotepad+.

-#### TASK: System is set to a graphical environment.
-Set to multi-user only on Ubuntu.
+<details><summary>System is set to a graphical environment.
+Set to multi-user only on Ubuntu. </summary>

 ```
 # systemctl get-default
 graphical.target